The Origin as you probably know both regarding the Music and the Dance Bachata, is the Dominican Republic in the Caribbean.

 Today you can find Bachata Music in many varying paces from the slow 'Bolere-pace' to the fast 'Salsa-pace'.

-The first known recording with Bachata was with Jose Manuel Calderon and the track 'Qué Será De Mi' the 30 maj 1962 and it was from that period the genre was formed with it's characteristic sound as we now it today even though most of the music was slower (Bachata-Bolero) and the music was recorded with acustic guitars.
+The first known recording with Bachata was with Jose Manuel Calderon and the track 'Qué Será De Mi' the 30 maj 1962 and it was from that period the genre was formed even though most of the music was slower (Bachata-Bolero) and the music was recorded with acustic guitars.

 Summary: Bachata has evolved from the Caribbean Bolero (originally from Cuba) with influence from the Cuban Son and the Dominican Merengue and it also applies to the dance Bachata.

-The Dance (original) was also in the beginning danced semilar and semi-close (approx a feet distance form torso to torso) to close (torso to torso) like the Bolero.
-On this early Bolero dance technique dominican social dancers have and still are evolving the dance Bachata with taps, syncopated steps (steps in between the beats), footwork and different kind of turns and combinations of these turns together with the syncopated steps and footwork etc. according to the new dynamics in the music and thereby became the dance Bachata the bodily expression of the music Bachata, which means how everything in the dance is carefully evolved to the music by the dominican social dancers.
+The Dance was also in the beginning danced semilar and semi-close (approx a feet distance form torso to torso) to close (torso to torso) like the Bolero.
+On this early Bolero dance technique dominican social dancers have and still are evolving the dance with taps, syncopated steps (steps in between the beats), footwork and different kind of turns and combinations of these turns together with the syncopated steps and footwork etc. according to the new dynamics in the music and thereby became the dance Bachata the bodily expression of the music Bachata, which is that the dance is carefully evolved to the music by the social dancers in DR.

-Like all social dances original Bachata is danced within a given area which is circular to square like for example Bolero, Merengue, Casino (Cuban Salsa), Son, etc. because it's what works best on a crowded dance floor, not in straight lines because the risk is much greater for bumping into other dancers doing that.
-Dancing in lines is primarily an invention for dance competitions so the dancers are in a certain position to the judges so they more easily can judge the dancing.
+Like all social dances Bachata is danced within a given area which is circular to square like for example Bolero, Merengue, Casino (Cuban Salsa), Son, etc. because it's what works best on a crowded dance floor, not in straight lines because the risk is much greater for bumping into other dancers doing that.
+Dancing in lines is primarily an invention for dance competitions so the dancers are in a certain position to the judges so they more easily can judge the techniques and styling in the dance.

 Bachata is a social dance style and thereby a Street Art Form developed for social dancing only, it's not a Stage Art Form even though good social dancers can be very entertaining to watch, and therefore the focus are on generating a strong nice inner feeling by being focused on the mood in the music, the connection to the dance partner and to the basic characteristic with emphasis on footwork rather than on many figures (combinations of turns) to embrace the many significant syncopated rhythms in the music but notice if the dynamic and the pace is high it invite to more playfulness using even more footwork, turns and combinations of turns so the dance also become more dynamic.
 Slow quiet pace is danced mainly closed and only with few turns or none.
 While dancing there are used natural soft african body movements whether you're dancing to a fast or a slow track.